 ASE A1 Engine Repair Practice Test

-61. A vehicle has white-colored exhaust emitting from its tailpipe at all engine speeds.
+61. A vehicle emits white-colored exhaust from its tailpipe at all engine speeds.
 Which of these could be the cause?

 • A. Worn piston rings.